 Consumers often ask us about the energy consumption of household electronics.
 Even though household electronics are a relatively small portion of your bill when compared to heating and cooling, that consumption can add up – even with the electronics are off.
-This article will inform you on your electronics consumption and highlight some opportunities for savings.
+This article will inform you of your electronics consumption and highlight some opportunities for savings.

-High performance desktops used for gaming and streaming consume a lot of energy.
+High-performance desktops used for gaming and streaming consume a lot of energy.
 A report from Berkeley estimates the typical gaming computer with display uses approximately 1400 kWh per year.
 This is equivalent to the energy use of three refrigerators and would add $182.00 to your annual energy bill in Minnesota.

 - Spend upfront to save in the long run.
 Upgrade your computer with efficient computer components to lower the energy consumption and improve its performance.